 What is Enron’s ownership interest in Azurix now?

+Enron has a majority economic interest in Azurix.
 Enron acquired the one-third ownership interest in Azurix that were owned by public shareholders.
 The remaining two-thirds is owned by Atlantic Water Trust, of which Enron holds a 50 percent voting interest.

 Has Azurix been a disappointment to Enron?